thesabinelim/comp1531-slackr/assumptions.md

 search:
     - Only the channels that a user has access to are searched.
     - The search function will not be case sensitive.
+    - Spaces at the end of a query will be included.